younata/coz-e/src/build_log/chapter_4.md

 - 2022-11-28 - Installed hex bolts - a deliberate change from the plans.
 Glassed the forward faces of the permanent firewall.
 - 2022-11-29 - Pulled off peel ply from the forward faces of the permanent firewall.
 Realized that I had accidentally made duplicates of the left-middle pieces in the firewall.
 - 2022-11-30 - Cut new wood, marked where holes for bolts should be drilled, marked which side to glass first, and glassed the aft face of the new right-middle firewall piece.
+- 2022-12-03 - Cut holes & drilled recesses for the bolts on the new right-middle firewall piece.
+- 2022-12-04 - Fully installed bolts & laid up forward face of right-middle firewall piece.